Hands-on-robotics/tweeter/README.md

 ## Getting Started

-If running on your own computer the server port is set to 8080 on your localhost.
+If running on your own computer, the server port is set to 8080 on your localhost.
 The Tweeter web app comes with a few dependencies listed below.

 ## Dependencies